2010 Breeders' Cup Classic: Race description

 Quality Road and First Dude went to the early lead, setting moderate opening fractions.
 Blame settled in the middle of the pack, while Zenyatta trailed far behind.
 Her stride was uneven —– "like a rocking horse", according to The New York Times —– and she took some time to settle.
 Around the far turn, both Blame and Zenyatta started to close ground.
 Blame, much closer to the pace and benefiting from a perfect trip, reached the lead by mid-stretch and looked likely to win.
 Zenyatta had been moving fast but faced a wall of horses in front of her.
 Jockey Mike Smith moved her out wide then made several more adjustments before the mare was able to find running room.
 In deep stretch, she started to close ground rapidly but came up a neck short.
 After the race, Smith was in tears, blaming himself for the defeat.
 "I got away slow and got squeezed out of there," he said.
 "I couldn't level her off.
 If you have to blame anyone today, it would be me."

-Blame's Classic victory was the first for trainer Albert Stall Jr. and owners Adele Dilschneider and Claiborne Farm, which was celebrating its 100th anniversary.
-"I'm still pinching myself", said Dilschneider.
-"I've been involved with the Hancock family for years, and I wouldn't be here if it wasn’t for Seth (Hancock, owner of Claiborne).
-How many family-owned and -operated farms are there left?
+Blame's Classic victory marked the first Breeders' Cup Classic win for trainer Albert Stall Jr. and owners Adele Dilschneider and Claiborne Farm, which was celebrating its 100th anniversary.
+"I'm still pinching myself," said Dilschneider.
+"I've been involved with the Hancock family for years, and I wouldn't be here if it wasn't for Seth Hancock, owner of Claiborne.
+How many family-owned and operated farms are there left?
 That's the beauty of this.
 You can't let it slip away.
 And they won't.
 With Claiborne, the horse always comes first."

 Garrett Gomez, Blame's jockey, had mixed emotions about the win. "(Zenyatta)'s been an ambassador for racing.
 We had a lot of people out here supporting her", he said.
 "She was going for 20 for 20 and she came up a head short.
 I'm glad I was able to give her the defeat, but at the same time I wish she could have gone out 20 for 20 at someone else's expense."

 With three Grade I wins in 2010 and the head-to-head victory over Zenyatta, Blame's connections believed he deserved to be named American Horse of the Year.
 Ultimately however that honor went to Zenyatta, with five Grade I wins in 2010.
 She was also named Champion Older Female Horse while Blame was unanimously named the Champion Older Male Horse.